helium/HIP/0035-safe-rf-metadata-side-channel.md

 This is achieved by collecting RF meta-data from every packet received or transmitted and feeding it into an analysis stack for further processing.

-Since such task typically involves tapping into the packet stream, a Helium hotspot owoner might be reluctant to allow a third-party tool to tamper with the stream, for security considerations.
+Since such task typically involves tapping into the packet stream, a Helium Hotspot owoner might be reluctant to allow a third-party tool to tamper with the stream, for security considerations.

 Therefore, we are proposing a mechanism that would enable the extraction of packet meta-data without